MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 By default, the subject names of all the CAs in the Entra trust store are sent as hints.
 If you want only specific CAs to be sent back as a hint, set the issuer hint attribute **isIssuerHintEnabled** to true.

-There is a character limit of 16KB for the issuer hints (subject name of the CA) that the server can send back to the TLS client.
+There's a character limit of 16 KB for the issuer hints (subject name of the CA) that the server can send back to the TLS client.
 So it would be good to set the attribute **isIssuerHintEnabled** to true only for the CAs that issue user certificates.

 If multiple intermediate CAs from the same root certificate issue the end user certificates, then by default all the certificates would show up in the certificate picker.
 But if you set **isIssuerHintEnabled** to true for specific CAs, only the proper user certificates appear in the certificate picker.
 To enable **isIssuerHintEnabled**, edit the CA and update the value to true.